IS-Saja/VQA-with-Audio/README.md

 # VQA with Audio using BLIP and Gradio
 ## Project Description
 This project aims to develop an interactive application that answers visual questions based on an image uploaded by the user.
 The application utilizes a pre-trained model from Hugging Face's BLIP (Bootstrapped Language Image Pre-training) series, allowing users to ask questions related to the uploaded image.
 The response is generated audio formats, providing an engaging and versatile user experience.
+## Model used in the project:
+“Salesforce/blip-vqa-base” is a sophisticated model designed for visual question answering (VQA).
+It is part of the BLIP (Back-training of Language and Image) framework, which features both visual language understanding and generation tasks.
+The model leverages the Visual Transformer backbone and makes effective use of noisy web data by generating synthetic annotations and filtering out noisy ones.
+This approach has led to significant improvements in various visual language tasks, including text retrieval from images, image captioning, and visual question answering.
+It was the most suitable model for my project.
 ## Features:
 - Image Upload: Users can upload an image, which will be analyzed by the AI model.
 - Question Input: Users can ask a question related to the content of the uploaded image.